 - 2 tbsp. raw pepitas

-- Roughly chop kale and place in a large bowl.
+- Roughly chop the kale, after removing the thick stems, and place the leaves in a large bowl.

 - Season with additional sea salt and freshly ground pepper, if desired.

-- Mix in the mango cubes, blueberries, and pepitas with the kale and toss well.
+- Add the mango cubes, blueberries, and pepitas to the bowl with the kale and toss to combine.